Inflectra/rapise-documentation/docs/Libraries/Spreadsheet.md

 <a name="GetCell"></a>
 #### GetCell

 Cell value by its coordinates.
-Refers to active cell value after DoSequental or DoRandom if params not set.
+Refers to active cell value after DoSequential or DoRandom if params not set.

 ```javascript
 GetCell(columnId, rowId)